 Now suppose you’re a non-Muslim living in America.
 Which of those news items would have interested you more?
 How does this differential interest influence how news editors and social algorithms in both geographies decide what to cover?

-It’s hard to have empathy when content consistently heralds your side as the victim.
 Like in American politics, this coverage imbalance leads to a deep empathy gap across countries and religions.
 It’s especially hard to have empathy in either population when the content you read consistently heralds your side as the victim and ignores extreme actions by your own members.

 This is why some Americans might think there is a “war on the West” by the Muslim world.
 American news sources like the New York Times cover Western terrorist attacks by Muslims more than any other terrorist attacks, even though most victims of Islamic terrorist incidents are Muslim.
 As one American accurately observed in an article in the New York Times, “I don’t begrudge my grandma who never met a Muslim in her life—but all she sees on TV are Muslims blowing things up.
 It is not irrational that people are worried.”